nadav23351/calander/README.md

 8. click on create application and copy `argo-application.yaml` content and past it in edit as yaml and change it to the name of your desire `namespace`.

 9. sync your application.

+10. you can destroy them in reverse order you created them
+- first, argo_application
+- then, aws_cluster_resource
+- lastly, aws